Intervention/docs/imagehash/beta/api/strategies.md

 > public Block::__construct(int $size = 16, string $mode = Block::PRECISE)

-The Block strategy (also known as Blockhash) divides the image into blocks and generates hashes based on block brightness compared to the median.
-It's based on the algorithm from [blockhash.io](http://blockhash.io).
+The Block strategy (also called Blockhash) divides images into blocks and generates hashes based on block brightness compared to median values.
+Based on the algorithm from [blockhash.io](http://blockhash.io).

-The strategy divides the image into blocks, calculates the median brightness across horizontal bands, and sets each hash bit based on whether each block is brighter than the median of its band.
+The strategy divides images into blocks, calculates median brightness across horizontal bands, then sets hash bits based on whether each block is brighter than its band median.

-Use this strategy in the following situations.
+Use this for:

 - Images with varying dimensions
 - Better resistance to scaling and aspect ratio changes